Javanese

 Wikipedia describes the following rules by Wewaton Sriwedari for determining the inherent vowel of a letter:ws,#Form

-Post-consonant vowels are written using 5 vowel signs, all combining marks.
+Vowels that follow a consonant are written using 5 vowel signs, all combining marks.
 It is mandatory for 2 of the consonant+vowel sequences to be written using vocalics, rather than vowel signs.

 There is 1 pre-base glyph and no circumgraphs.
 Only one multipart vowel is used in modern Javanese orthography, although more exist when writing Sanskrit or Kawi in this script.
 The multipart vowel used in modern Javanese involves only 2 vowel signs, and places glyphs on either side of the base consonant(s).